-I have noticed that generally children get interested in clocks early on – before they are old enough to be able to read the analog clock all on their own.
-In order for children to be able to tell time with analog clocks they need to :
+I have noticed that generally, children get interested in clocks early on – before they are old enough to be able to read the analog clock all on their own.
+For children to be able to tell time with analog clocks they need to :

 - know fractions

 - be familiar with the definition of past and present, a.m, pm., afternoon, noon

 Generally speaking, preschool children do not know these math concepts.
 However, schedules and time are something that often becomes an essential part of a child’s everyday life at this age.
 They are curious to know what time daddy comes home, when their favorite show starts and how long it takes to get to the park.
 I found that the best way to introduce the concept of time, telling time and different clocks is to do it gradually, starting from simple tasks:

 - Wearing a watch – my daughter got her first watch ( by request ) for her 4th Christmas.
 At this age, she learned that the small hand on the clock is the hour hand.
 She was very proud to be able to tell what o’clock it was.
 We got an analog watch just because this is the most commonly used type of clocks at homes and in public areas – in waiting rooms, libraries, schools, etc.

 - telling o’clock with play clock – we have a great wooden clock that we use for telling time.
 With the help of this play clock, I showed introductory lessons on types of hands – minute and hour.
 We talked that there are 24 hours in a day, 12 o’clock on the clock face and 60 minutes in one hour, the direction in which hands move.

 - matching digital time display with a play clock